1dZb1/MagicNodes/README.md

 1) Recommended negative LoRA: `mg_7lambda_negative.safetensors` with `strength_model = -1.0`, `strength_clip = 0.2`.
 Place LoRA files under `ComfyUI/models/loras` so they appear in the LoRA selector.

-2) Download a CLIP Vision model and place it under `ComfyUI/models/clip_vision` (e.g., https://huggingface.co/openai/clip-vit-large-patch14; heavy alternative: https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K).
-SuperSimple/CADE will use it for reference-based polish.

-3) Samplers: i recomend use `ddim` for many cases (Draw and Realism style).
+2) Samplers: i recomend use `ddim` for many cases (Draw and Realism style).
 Scheduler: use `MGHybrid` in this pipeline.

-4) Denoise: higher -> more expressive and vivid; you can go up to 1.0.
+3) Denoise: higher -> more expressive and vivid; you can go up to 1.0.
 The same applies to CFG: higher -> more expressive but may introduce artifacts.
 Suggested CFG range: ~4.5–8.5.

-5) If you see unwanted artifacts on the final (4th) step, slightly lower denoise to ~0.5–0.6 or simply change the seed.
+4) If you see unwanted artifacts on the final (4th) step, slightly lower denoise to ~0.5–0.6 or simply change the seed.

-6) You can get interesting results by repeating steps (in Easy/Hard workflows), e.g., `1 -> 2 -> 3 -> 3`.
+5) You can get interesting results by repeating steps (in Easy/Hard workflows), e.g., `1 -> 2 -> 3 -> 3`.
 Just experiment with it!

-7) Recommended starting latent close to ~672x944 (other aspect ratios are fine).
+6) Recommended starting latent close to ~672x944 (other aspect ratios are fine).
 With that, step 4 produces ~3688x5192.
 Larger starting sizes are OK if the model and your hardware allow.

-8) Unlucky seeds happen — just try another.
+7) Unlucky seeds happen — just try another.
 (We may later add stabilization to this process.)

-9) Rarely, step 3 can show a strange grid artifact (in both Easy and Hard workflows).
+8) Rarely, step 3 can show a strange grid artifact (in both Easy and Hard workflows).
 If this happens, try changing CFG or seed.
 Root cause still under investigation.

-10) Results depend on checkpoint/LoRA quality.
+9) Results depend on checkpoint/LoRA quality.
 The pipeline “squeezes” everything SDXL and your model can deliver, so prefer high‑quality checkpoints and non‑overtrained LoRAs.

-11) Avoid using more than 3 LoRAs at once, and keep only one “lead” LoRA (one you trust is not overtrained).
+10) Avoid using more than 3 LoRAs at once, and keep only one “lead” LoRA (one you trust is not overtrained).
 Too many/strong LoRAs can spoil results.

-12) Try connecting reference images in either workflow — you can get unusual and interesting outcomes.
+11) Try connecting reference images in either workflow — you can get unusual and interesting outcomes.

-13) Very often, the image in `step 3 is of very good quality`, but it usually lacks sharpness.
+12) Very often, the image in `step 3 is of very good quality`, but it usually lacks sharpness.
 But if you have a `weak system`, you can `limit yourself to 3 steps`.

-14) SmartSeed (auto seed pick): set `seed = 0` in Easy or SuperSimple.
+13) SmartSeed (auto seed pick): set `seed = 0` in Easy or SuperSimple.
 The node will sample several candidate seeds and do a quick low‑step probe to choose a balanced one.
 You’ll see logs `Smart_seed_random: Start` and `Smart_seed_random: End.
 Seed is: <number>`.
 Use any non‑zero seed for fully deterministic runs.

-15) The 4th step sometimes saves the image for a long time, just wait for the end of the process, it depends on the initial resolution you set.
+14) The 4th step sometimes saves the image for a long time, just wait for the end of the process, it depends on the initial resolution you set.

-16) The `CombiNode` node is optional, you can replace it with standard ComfyUI pipelines.
+15) The `CombiNode` node is optional, you can replace it with standard ComfyUI pipelines.

 <br></br>
 <details>